EV-OD/30-day/day-content.md

 - Loading and displaying 3D models in glb format
 - Exploring model properties , transformations and animations

+### **Day 10: Simple GLSL Shader**
+- Introduction to GLSL shaders
+- Creating a simple shader in three.js
+- Created a simple terrain and added shader to it

 Stay tuned for more exciting content as we progress through the 30-day journey!